EternityForest/AnyoneCanDoIt/README.md

 What people use to tie their shoes is actually a doubly slipped variant of a reef or square knot.

-Once you've seen a picture of a square knot, it's fairly easy to remember the rhyme "Right over left, left over right makes a knot both tidy and tight".
+Once you've seen a picture of a square knot, it's fairly easy to remember the rhyme "right over left, left over right makes a knot both tidy and tight".

-"slipped" variations of many knots exist, that have a "pull tab" to instantly untie it.
+"Slipped" variations of many knots exist, that have a "pull tab" to instantly untie it.

 They are almost always made by having the end of a rope retrace it's path and go back the way it came.